junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Dean watches him closely, voice worried.
 "You want to tune that down a bit?
 No need to keep torturing yourself, you know.
 We are already doing our job.
 There is nothing you can do."

 "I know," Cas says, having to press his temples again just as he answers, Dean imagines that's another terrible wave of deathbed crying upstairs just then.
-"I can't -- I won't.
+"But I can't -- I won't.
 My brothers and sisters are suffering and dying up there.
 The least I can do is not to forget that."

 "Yeah, not like you can ever forget anything easily just like that," Dean says.
 What he means is *I hate to see you suffer*, but he doesn't say that.
 Just presses on the acceleration petal harder, pushing Baby to dash toward LA as fast as she could.